rem1niscence/canopy/store/README.md

    - Brings all other components together
    - Contains three main parts:
      - `Indexer`: Organizes and indexes blockchain data
-     - `StateStore`: Stores the actual blockchain data using `TxnWrapper` under the hood
+     - `StateStore`: Stores the actual blockchain data using `Txn` under the hood
      - `StateCommitStore`: Stores hashes of the data using `SMT` under the hood
    - Is the only component that commits to the database directly